nurse-with-old-man

 Family caregivers must research their state’s offerings to see what financial support might be available for caregiving services.

-Factors That Influence Payment for Family Caregivers
+Factors That Influence Family Caregiver Pay

-Many states, such as California and Illinois, offer Medicaid programs, that allow family members to receive payment for caregiving.
+Many states, such as California and Illinois, offer Medicaid programs that allow family members to receive payment for caregiving.

 These programs, often facilitated through Medicaid waivers or Home and Community-Based Services (HCBS), vary by state in terms of details, payment rates, and eligibility criteria.